 Stanford Conferences is your strategic partner for all your virtual event planning needs

 Conferences are the lifeblood of Stanford, playing an important role in supporting and advancing the academic mission of the university, while helping to foster a sense of community.
-As we navigate these unprecedented and challenging times, it is more important than ever to connect with one another, even as our ability to do so in person has been curtailed.
-And while the transition to online events may seem overwhelming, Stanford Conferences is here to help you unlock the vast opportunities of the virtual meeting space.
+The COVID-19 pandemic highlighted our need for meaningful and productive connection, while forever changing the way we achieve that.
+And though the transition to online or hybrid events can seem daunting, Stanford Conferences is here to help you unlock the vast opportunities of the virtual meeting space.

 Learn more about the process of working with our team to ensure an effective and efficient virtual event, down to the last detail.
 From understanding your goals, to creating a comprehensive project plan, to developing a post-event engagement strategy, our team of dedicated professionals are excited to collaborate with you.